About REDs in dancers

 The truth about energy deficiency in dance.
 Why it can’t be ignored.

-What is RED-D?
+What is REDs?

-It’s a dance-specific expression of REDs (Relative Energy Deficiency in Sport), a condition recognised across athletic disciplines.
-But while other athletes are increasingly supported, dancers are too often left out of the conversation.
+While other athletes are increasingly supported, dancers are too often left out of the conversation.
 In dance, energy deficiency is too often normalised, aestheticised, or ignored.
 We’re here to change that.

 Who is at risk?